weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-promotion/README.md

 With three main activities

-1. Notify deployment changes
+1. Detect deployment changes
 2. Determine whether a promotion is needed
 3. Execute the promotion

-### Notify deployment changes
+### Detect deployment changes

 The solution leverages [flux native notification capabilities](https://fluxcd.io/flux/components/notification/) for this responsibility.

-An evaluation of different alternatives solutions to this concern could be found [here](detect-deployment-changes.md).
+A deeper look into this part of the solution could be found [here](detect-deployment-changes.md).

 ### Determine whether a promotion is needed